takeraparterer/gpt-labs/README.md

 - make edits to existing images
 - generate variations of those images

-Whether you're a creative professional or simply curious about the possibilities of AI, **GTP Labs** has something for everyone.
+Whether you're a creative professional or simply curious about the possibilities of AI, **gpt Labs** has something for everyone.
 App offers flexible and intuitive features, allowing you to combine text and images to create stunning presentations, marketing campaigns, educational content, writing assistants, and more.

 So whether you're a seasoned developer or just getting started with AI-powered applications feel free to contribute.